AlperHuseyn/python-theory-and-apps/homework_6/practice_questions.md

 ---

 1. Write the set comprehension of vocal letters in a text as a single expression format.
-For example, if the text is "today the weather is very nice", the resulting set will contain the strings 'i', 'a', 'o', 'e'.
+For example, if the text is `"today the weather is very nice"`, the resulting set will contain the strings `'i', 'a', 'o', 'e'`.

 ---